LLNL/UnifyFS/docs/build-intercept.rst

 To get flatcc `flatcc <https://github.com/dvidelabs/flatcc>`_

+To get rankstr, download and install from: `rankstr <https://github.com/ECP-VeloC/rankstr>`_

 Then to build UnifyCR:

 .. code-block:: Bash

-    $ ./configure --prefix=/path/to/install --enable-debug --with-gotcha=/path/to/gotcha --with-leveldb=/path/to/leveldb --with-mercury=/path/to/mercury --with-argobots=/path/to/argobots --with-margo=/path/to/margo --with-flatcc=/path/to/flatcc
+    $ ./configure --prefix=/path/to/install --enable-debug --with-gotcha=/path/to/gotcha --with-leveldb=/path/to/leveldb --with-mercury=/path/to/mercury --with-argobots=/path/to/argobots --with-margo=/path/to/margo --with-flatcc=/path/to/flatcc --with-rankstr=/path/to/rankstr
     $ make
     $ make install